Lifecycle Workflows custom task extension

-Creating a custom task extension and logic app through the workflows page in the Azure portal will automate most of these steps.
-For a guide on creating a custom task extension this way, see: Trigger Logic Apps based on custom task extensions (Preview).
+Creating a custom task extension and logic app through the Microsoft Entra admin center will automate most of these steps.
+For a guide on creating a custom task extension this way, see: Trigger Logic Apps based on custom task extensions.

 - Create a consumption-based Azure Logic App: A consumption-based Azure Logic App that is used to be called to from the custom task extension.